tplooker/draft-looker-cose-cwt-claims-in-headers/draft-ietf-cose-cwt-claims-in-headers.md

 |-----------------|--------|------------|----------------|-----------------|
 |   cwt claims    |  TBD (requested assignment 11)   | map        | [@!IANA.CWT]   | location for CWT claims in  COSE headers   |

-The following is a non-normative description for the value type for the cwt claim header parameter using CDDL [@RFC8610].
+The following is a non-normative description for the value type of the cwt claim header parameter using CDDL [@RFC8610].

 ```
 CWT-Claims = {